peczenyj/MooseX/README.md

 You should verify with `weakref_alive?` method to avoid exceptions.

+Optional.

+## doc => String

+You can add a string metadata about the attribute.
+It will be stored, and you can use this in a near future.

+Optional.

 ## Hooks: after/before/around

 Another great feature imported from Moose are the hooks after/before/around one method.
 You can run an arbitrary code, for example: